egemenimre/ccsds-ndm/README.rst

    :widths: 20, 50, 50

    "XML", "All NDM Types", "All NDM Types"
-   "KVN", "AEM, APM, CDM, OEM, OMM, OPM, RDM", "Not yet available" "JSON", "Not specified in CCSDS Standards", "Not specified in CCSDS Standards"
+   "KVN", "all except NDM Combined Instantiation", "Not yet available" "JSON", "Not specified in CCSDS Standards", "Not specified in CCSDS Standards"